Category: 213.157 Studio I (Art Lab)

 Note: I’ve no idea why I’m making this connection, but it does remind me of some Native American blood rituals.
 It’s the tearing through of something as the final act in the process.
 Probably an old movie called A Man Called Horse, which is a mixed up mess of a thing with a white guy playing the Native American lead, the ritual aspects borrowed from the wrong tribe, and so on.

-How will you iterate on your earlier experiments to produce a
+How will you iterate on your earlier experiments to produce a final artwork?
+What research and further experimentation will be needed?
+How will you go about this?

 While making in this way, I did have a number of things that I wasn’t entirely happy with, and also places where I wanted to try additional techniques: